den-materials/project-03/README.md

 ###### When is it due?

-* **Thursday, January 5th** - Project pitches.
-You must be prepared to talk about the problem you are planning on solving, the proposed value added to your user, what you can do better than your competition, complete with wireframes and findings from user research.
+* **Wednesday, April 26th** - Project pitches.
+You must be prepared to talk about the problem you are planning on solving, the proposed value added to your user, and what you can do better than your competition.

-* **Thursday, January 12th** - Completed project deliverables due and presentations!
+* **Monday, May 15th** - Completed project deliverables due and presentations!

 ---